xurble/recast/README.md

 Installation
 ============

-Recast is a pretty simple django (1.4 - sorry)
+Recast is a pretty simple django (1.4 - sorry) application.
+The only external dependencies are south and requests.

+Once it is running, in order to keep it ticking over and reading feeds, something needs to keep hitting /refresh/

+I have that set up as a cron job using curl.
+This is a cheesy way to work around the severe lameness of my current hosting.

+And that's it.